glideapps/glide-data-grid/API.md

 ### Optional

 ```
-onVisibleRowsChanged?: (range: Rectangle) => void;
+onVisibleRegionChanged?: (range: Rectangle) => void;
 ```

-`onVisibleRowsChanged` is called whenever the visible region changed.
+`onVisibleRegionChanged` is called whenever the visible region changed.
 The new visible region is passed as a `Rectangle`.
 Note that you have to keep track of at least the `cellXOffset` and `cellYOffset`, for which the rectangle provides new values in `.x` and `.y`, respectively, and pass them back in as properties, otherwise your Grid will not scroll.

 ```
 headerHeight: number;